 Growing up, I did not know what IITs were or what engineers did.
 I just knew that one has to either be an engineer or a doctor in life.
 Since a close cousin (whose marriage I briefly alluded to) already chose the medical profession, I decided I would be an engineer.
 Obviously, I did not know about IIMs.
 I first heard about “consulting” in the third year of my undergraduate degree.

 I did well in school, mainly because my parents were strict.
 I am still quite fearful of mom, who ensured I knew everything there was to know and that I did not screw up.
-I remember an instance from Class 6 or 7: I did not inform her that I had forgotten to note down the half-yearly exam routine because I feared I’d receive an ass-whopping.
+I remember an instance from Class 6 or 7: I did not inform her that I had forgotten to note down the half-yearly exam routine because I feared I’d receive a whopping.
 Instead, I studied for both History and Geography exams.
 It was a Geography exam that day, and I mainly studied History.
 Fortunately, I did reasonably well in the exam, and my mom never found out (perhaps until now).

 Thinking about the past sometimes makes me wonder, “What went wrong with me?”
 By some stroke of fortune, I ranked $2^{nd}$ among the Scheduled Tribe (ST) students in the state in Class 10 board exams.
 I remember receiving a cheque and then stressing out about it because I did not know how to cash it in.
 I was timid back then and would let mom speak everywhere to everyone on my behalf.
 It is as if she was my interpreter.
 It was simpler times - I did not know that there was something other than ST and SC because those two categories covered almost everyone I knew.
 I definitely did not know that people look down on you because of which category you come from.
 I would find out the harsh reality some years later.
 But more on that in a later paragraph.